MicrosoftDocs/xamarin-docs/docs/ios/troubleshooting/troubleshooting.md

 When including 3rd party libraries in your Xamarin.iOS app, you might get an error in the form "System.NotSupportedException: No data is available for encoding 437" when trying to compile and run the app.
 For example, libraries, such as `Ionic.Zip.ZipFile`, may throw this exception during operation.

 This can be solved by opening the options for the Xamarin.iOS project, going to **iOS Build** > **Internationalization** and checking the **West** internationalization.

+## Could not launch Xamarin.Launcher Could not find the executable 'mlaunch.exe'

+In some cases anti-virus software can incorrectly flag the Xamarin.iOS SDK as malware and remove required files, corrupting the SDK.
+This will result in errors such as "Could not launch Xamarin.Launcher Could not find the executable 'mlaunch.exe'".

+If you have been affected, exclude mlaunch.exe from your antivirus scanner to prevent re-occurrence.
+For more information, see [How to create an application exception in the Symantex Endpoint Protection Manager](https://knowledge.broadcom.com/external/article/180778/how-to-create-an-application-exception-i.html) for Symantec, and [Exclude files and folders from Norton Auto-Protect, SONAR, and Download Intelligence scans](https://support.norton.com/sp/en/uk/home/current/solutions/v3672136) for Norton.
+In addition, consider reporting a false positive to [Symantec](https://symsubmit.symantec.com) or [Norton](https://submit.norton.com/?type=FP).

+Once you have added an exclusion for mlaunch.exe, a re-installation will be required to restore the missing files.
+The simplest approach to do this is to switch channels in the updater:

+- **Visual Studio** menu > **Check for updates**.
+- Select a different update channel in the dropdown and press the **Switch channel** button.
+- Wait for updates to download.
+- Switch back to original channel and install updates.

+If these instructions don't resolve your issue, please add a comment to the following GitHub issue: [8736](https://github.com/xamarin/xamarin-macios/issues/8736).